 “Supply always comes on the heels of demand,” said Robert Collier.

-It’s no secret that goods and services offered in the global market are what enable our day-to-day functioning in a bustling world.
-From grocery and furniture, to ultra-modern technical equipment and professional services, the interplay of demand and supply prevails at every level.
-While availing of the products and services offered, one seldom considers the tedious and lengthy supply process involved in ensuring a hassle-free fulfilment of customer demands.
+It’s no secret that goods and services offered in the global market are what enable our day-to-day functioning.
+From grocery and furniture to technical equipment and professional services, the interplay of demand and supply prevails at every level.
+While availing of the products and services offered, one seldom considers the tedious and lengthy supply process involved in fulfilling customer demands.
 While the basic structure of the closely integrated supply chain remains the same, the process has also gone through a number of changes over the span of the past century, owing to large-scale technical advancements.
-Thus, it follows that it is extremely important for those involved in the supply chain to be up to date with the various developments in technology and communication.
 In such a scenario, should rule-based supply chain tasks such as payment processing, barcode verification and transportation, hold the supply industry back?

 We’re back with a blog, and today, let’s look at some ways in which RPA can transform the face of the supply chain industry: